-With nearly 15 years experience working in public schools, Alexis Boyden is a certified in both teaching and school administration and has a strong background in special education.
+With 15 years experience working in public schools, Alexis Boyden is a certified in both teaching and school administration and has a strong background in special education.
 She began her career in Chicago Public Schools as a history teacher, but was quickly drawn to working with students with learning disabilities for the ability to form personal connections and work more closely with families.

 In Chicago, she helped her school to create and implement a co-teaching program so students with academic challenges could be included in the general education classroom with their needs met in the least restrictive environment.